Get The Help And Results You Need After An Injury

 On-the-job injuries can happen at any workplace and to even the safest workers.
 Whether you work in an office or at a construction site, you may be at risk for a severe injury.
 No matter what type of work-related injury or illness you have, you need compensation for your potential loss of income and medical treatment.

 Mark L. Newman, Attorney at Law has more than 25 years of worker’s compensation experience in the greater Cincinnati area.
 As your lawyer, he will fight to get your deserved compensation for every injury that you suffered while working.
-This page covers a few examples of the work-related injuries that Mark has helped clients with over his lengthy career.
+This page covers a few examples of the types of work injuries that Mark has helped clients with over his lengthy career.

 Common Work-Related Injuries

-The most common on-the-job injury is a back injury.
+One of the most common types of work injuries is a back injury.
 Health care workers are very prone to back injuries due to years of lifting and repositioning patients.
 Workers may also suffer from a back injury as the result of a fall, impact or repetitive motion.
 These injuries can include lumbar strains and sprains, herniated discs, and degenerative disc disease.

 Repetitive motion injuries